The Political Climate in Mountain Home Metro Area is Very conservative.

 Mountain Home, Idaho: R R R R R R

 Here at BestPlaces, we were looking at the voting patterns since the 2000 election and realized that we could express the results of each election as one letter.
 R if the Republican Party candidate won, D for the Democrat and I for the Independent.
 The six elections (2000, 2004, 2008, 2012, 2016, 2020) would be expressed as six-letter word (R R D R R).

 Then we went a little further and added the dimension of magnitude.
 If the difference of victory was greater than 10 percent, the letter is upper case, and lower case if the difference was less than 10 percent.
 This allows us to see interesting voting patterns at just a glance.

 Here’s the VoteWord for Iowa – d r d d r.
 In the last six elections the state has been closely contested, voting narrowly for the Republican Party candidate in 2016 and 2020 after voting for the Democratic Party in 2008 and 2012.
 Virginia (r r d d d D) has voted for the Democratic Party in the last four elections.

 Individual Campaign Contributions in Mountain Home Metro Area

-In the last 4 years, there were 174 contributions totaling $26,720 to Republican and conservative campaigns, averaging $154 per contribution.
+In the last 4 years, there were 174 contributions totaling $26,720 to the Republican Party and conservative campaigns, averaging $154 per contribution.